No. 18: Roman Gabriel

 The legacy

-Like any athlete in L.A., Gabriel was ready for his closeup when it came to see what he could do in TV and film – while he was still an active player, since Jim Brown made it look so easy.
+Like any athlete in and around L.A., Gabriel was ready for his closeup when it came to see what he could do in TV and film – even while he was still an active player, since Jim Brown made it look so easy.

-After playing, Gabriel got into coaching and became the head of the Cal Poly Pomona football team in his last two years of existence, 1980 to ’82, going 8-24.
+Gabriel also has the distinction of becoming the head football coach at Cal Poly Pomona for the programn’s last two years of existence, 1980 to ’82, going 8-24.

-He was also involved in pro baseball as president of minor league teams in Charlotte, N.C., and Gastonia, N.C.
-He said appearing at autograph shows still “blows me away,” he told the Eagles’ website.
+Gabriel was also involved in pro baseball, as president of minor league teams in Charlotte, N.C., and Gastonia, N.C., near his hometown.

 “Here’s one for you,” Gabriel once said.
 “In Baseball Weekly, there was an article where this dad had named his sons after me.
 Roman Slaybaugh and Gabriel Slaybaugh.
 Roman was No. 18, the quarterback, and Gabriel was No. 81, the receiver.
 They both graduated from the University of Indiana and played football there several years ago.”